Archival Collections and Oral Histories

 Some examples from our 117 collections

 Below is a slide deck of photos taken in the early 1960’s by the staff of the All Nations Church and Foundation.
+They are part of CSWA collection #0421.

 The All Nations Church and Foundation photographs (circa 1924-1967) consist of photographic material in a variety of formats; the collection provides a rich view of the people, community, and activities associated with the All Nations Foundation's operations in Los Angeles.
 Among the subjects documented in the photographs are All Nations centers and community life; arts and education; recreation and leisure; groups and individuals; and publicity materials.
 The collection complements the All Nations Church and Foundation records, also held in the California Social Welfare Archives at USC.